WinterIsCoding23/WinterIsCoding23/README.md

 # Hi and welcome to my page!
 💬 I'm Markus, a **Full Stack Web Developer** based in Berlin.
-  - Recent **graduate of the Full Stack Web Development** course at SPICED Academy.
+  - Recent **graduate of the Full Stack Web Development** bootcamp at SPICED Academy.
   - Very much interested in finding **creative solutions**.
   - 8+ years experience in **project management** (renewable energies, water & wastewater).
   - When not coding I enjoy photography, languages and discovering new places in Berlin and all around the world.

 ## Currently I'm working on...
-3-month-bootcamp at SPICED Academy in Berlin (Germany).
+...my movie-app and venturing further into Tailwind CSS.

 <!-- <img src="https://media.giphy.com/media/toXKzaJP3WIgM/giphy.gif" alt="programming guy" width="240" height="144" class="giphy-embed"> -->